wintertideheir/virtuous-hummingbird/waterfall.md

 The primary criticism of the waterfall model is that it may be necessary to return to previous stages if either the requirements change or if previously unknown issues arise.

-## How does Aikaterine implement the waterfall model?
+## How does Virtuous Hummingbird implement the waterfall model?

-As a compromise, Aikaterine uses a modification of the waterfall model called the _destructive waterfall model_.
+As a compromise, Virtuous Hummingbird uses a modification of the waterfall model called the _destructive waterfall model_.
 This model is identical to the waterfall model, except that in case that a stage uncovers a error, shortcoming, or contradiction in the previous stage, the stage initiates _destruction_,

 1. __Termination__ Complete termination of all analysis, design, coding, testing, and maintenance.